sencer/indikator/README.md

 **High-Performance Technical Indicators for Python**

 `indikator` is a powerful, type-safe Python library for financial market analysis.
-It provides a comprehensive suite of technical indicators optimized with **Numba** for high performance, validated with **validated**, and configurable via **nonfig**.
+It provides a comprehensive suite of technical indicators optimized with **Numba** for high performance, validated with **datawarden**, and configurable via **nonfig**.

 ## Key Features